Heritage Crafts

 The origins of graining and marbling date back to Ancient Egypt and it was also used extensively by the Greeks and Romans who employed decorative painters to imitate real marble.
 Examples of marbling including trompe l’oeil (‘trick of the eye’) scenes can be seen in the ruins of Pompeii and Herculaneum.

-The practice of graining and marbling in the UK arose as a cost saving measure, as timber and marbles were very expensive.
+The practice of graining and marbling in the UK arose partly due to the difficulty in obtaining certain types of marble and exotic woods, and partly as a cost saving measure, as timber and marbles were very expensive.
 The replication, or faking, of marbles and fine woods using paint techniques became popular during the Georgian, Regency and Victorian periods.
 Many of our finest buildings and palaces have fine examples of the art.
 Faux finishes became particularly popular in England during the Regency period, when tabletops were painted to resemble those brought back by Napoleon from his Italian campaigns.
 Painted furniture became so popular that books such as ‘The Decorative Painter and Glazier’s Guide’ were written, detailing the techniques employed to create the finishes.

 Graining and marbling reached its height in the 19th century, inspired by the popularity of rare and expensive tropical woods and exotic marbles, and from the fine examples of graining and marbling shown at the Great Exhibitions of London in 1851 & Paris in 1855.